-- For a first offence: An immediate licence suspension lasting until charges are resolved and a 3-day vehicle seizure
+- For a first offense: An immediate license suspension lasting until charges are resolved and a 3-day vehicle seizure

-- For a second and subsequent offence: The same immediate licence suspension and a 7-day seizure.
-The driver may need to undergo addiction assessment
+- For a second and subsequent offense: The same immediate license suspension and a 7-day seizure.
+The driver may need to undergo an addiction assessment

-- Ignition interlock conditions: 1 year for first offence, 3 years for second offence and 5 years for third offence
+- Ignition interlock conditions: 1 year for a first offense, 3 years for a second offense, and 5 years for a third offense

 - Drivers over .08 face criminal charges